New in calibre 0.7

 calibre caches the metadata of all books on the device.
 This means that when you re-connect the device creating the list of books on the device will be very fast.
 Especially if you have a number of large ODF files on your device, this will make a huge difference in the time that calibre takes to connect to the device and display the list of books.

 Users can now specify the folder structure and file name of files placed on the device when using the Send to Device action.
 This is useful for those devices that allow browsing of the on device folder structure.
-Customization is available via Preferences->Add/Save->Sending to device and can also be overridden on a per device basis from Preferences->Plugins->Device Interface plugins.
+Customization is available via Preferences->Add/Save->Sending to device and can also be overridden on a per device basis from Preferences->Plugins->Device interface.

 If you have a large library with thousand of books or more, you will notice significant performance gains in starting up calibre and doing common editing tasks like changing metadata, compared to 0.6.0.
 In addition, thanks to the device caching described above, connecting to devices should become much faster if you have large collections on your device.